fisik-yum/ghatam/README.md

 `^info` lackluster details about the bot.

-Reply a message from a user by replying to that message.
+Reply to a message from a user by replying to that message.
 The message will DMed to the user.